228th Rifle Division: Advance into Slovakia and Postwar

 A new phase of the offensive began on December 5.
 53rd Army occupied a line from Eger to Lőrinci facing units of the German 6th Army and the Hungarian 3rd Army.
-The assault began at 1015 hours following a brief but powerful artillery preparation and the Army was able to advance 2–4km on the first day despite facing defenses in mountainous terrain and the fighting continued through the night.
+The assault began at 1015 hours following a brief but powerful artillery preparation and the Army was able to advance 2–4 km on the first day despite facing defenses in mountainous terrain and the fighting continued through the night.
 In the days following the Army was only able to advance with its left-flank units and by December 9 was stalled along a line from Eger to Gyöngyös.
 The next phase involved completing the encirclement of Budapest and began on December 10 but again the 53rd Army advanced very little until Pliyev's Cavalry-Mechanized Group rolled up the German/Hungarian defense from the Šahy area in the general direction of Szoldiny.

 On December 14 Plyiev was ordered to attack in the direction of Kisterenye in conjunction with 53rd Army advancing toward Pásztó.
 This made only modest progress and on December 18 General Managarov was directed to relieve Plyiev's Group to enable it to regroup for a new assignment.
 The next day the Army was tasked with reaching a line from Veľký Krtíš to Nemce to Želiezovce.
 The left-flank forces of 2nd Ukrainian Front attacked at 1000 hours on December 20 but on the first day the 53rd Army made only local advances.
 By December 29 it had reached a front from Kutas to Szécsény to Balassagyarmat.
 The encirclement of Budapest had been completed on December 26, but under this command the division played little direct role in the siege of that city.

 The 53rd pushed on toward Lučenec before going over to the defense in late February.
 Units of the Army liberated Banská Štiavnica on March 7.
 The Bratislava–Brno Offensive began on March 25 with 53rd Army roughly in the center of the Front; by this time the division had been reassigned to 49th Rifle Corps, still in 53rd Army, and it remained in this Corps for the duration.
 The city of Brno was cleared on April 26 and following the German surrender, on May 28, the 228th would be awarded the Order of Suvorov, 2nd Degree, for its role in this victory.
 By now 53rd Army was in the process of being sent to the far east in preparation for the Soviet invasion of Manchuria but the division was considered excess to these requirements and was therefore briefly assigned to the Central Group of Forces.
 According to STAVKA Order No. 11096 of May 29, part 8, the division was listed to be disbanded in place.
 In accordance to this directive the division was disbanded in July.
 General Yesin would go on to command the 303rd and 55th Guards Rifle Divisions before his retirement in January 1956.